-Creating and maintaining a safe campus is one of our most important and fundamental commitments.
-Through our annual reporting and review process, we systematically evaluate the effectiveness of our safety and security measures and ensure we are making continuous improvements.
-Every member of the campus community has a responsibility to ensure that Minnesota State University Moorhead is a safe and welcoming campus.
-Please join me in partnering with our office of public safety to ensure our campus environment supports our educational mission and our purpose to transform the world by transforming lives.
+Sustaining a safe campus is one of our most important and fundamental commitments as a learning community.
+Using an annual review and reporting process, MSU Moorhead systematically evaluates the effectiveness of our safety and security efforts to ensure we are continuously improving our practices.
+We ask every MSUM community member to actively engage in activities that ensure a safe and welcoming campus.
+Please join me in partnering with our public safety office and campus colleagues to ensure our campus environment supports our educational mission and our purpose to transform the world by transforming lives.